patrickalin/bloomsky-client-go/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/patrickalin/bloomsky-client-go-source)](https://goreportcard.com/report/github.com/patrickalin/bloomsky-client-go-source)

+A simple Go client for the BloomSky API.
-This library calls the bloomsky API Thermostat in Go (Golang) and export information in the console or in in Time Series Database InfluxData.
+I's possible to export informations in the console or in in Time Series Database InfluxData.

+## Prerequisites

+* BloomSky API key (get it here: https://dashboard.bloomsky.com/)

+## Getting Started

+### Installation

+Download the [binary](https://github.com/patrickalin/bloomsky-client-go/releases) for your OS and the [config.yaml](https://github.com/patrickalin/bloomsky-client-go/blob/master/config.yaml) in the same folder.

+### Usage

+You have to change the API Key in the config.yaml.

+###Example : result in the standard console.

-#Example : result in the standard console.
+Example : result in the standard console.

     Tuesday, 30-May-17 16:14:43 CEST :> Bloomsky API 0.1 in Go